Shor's algorithm: Feasibility and implications

 RSA can be broken if factoring large integers is computationally feasible.
 As far as is known, this is not possible using classical (non-quantum) computers; no classical algorithm is known that can factor integers in polynomial time.
-However, Shor's algorithm shows that factoring integers is efficient on an ideal quantum computer, so it may be feasible to defeat RSA by constructing a large quantum computer.
-It was also a powerful motivator for the design and construction of quantum computers, and for the study of new quantum-computer algorithms.
-It has also facilitated research on new cryptosystems that are secure from quantum computers, collectively called post-quantum cryptography.
+However, Shor's algorithm shows that factoring integers can be done with a polynomial complexity circuit on an ideal quantum computer.
+Thus, it might be feasible to defeat RSA by constructing a large enough quantum computer.
+This was a powerful motivator for the design and construction of quantum computers, and for the study of new quantum-computer algorithms.
+It has also facilitated research on new cryptosystems that are secure from quantum computers, collectively called post-quantum cryptography (PQC).

 Physical implementation

-Given the high error rates of contemporary quantum computers and too few qubits to use quantum error correction, laboratory demonstrations obtain correct results only in a fraction of attempts, and have used only small semiprimes.
+As of 2026, the high error rates of quantum computers and limited number of physical qubits available for quantum error correction, laboratory demonstrations of Shor's algorithm obtain correct results in only a fraction of attempts, and have only succeeded with small semiprimes.

 In 2001, Shor's algorithm was demonstrated by a group at IBM, who factored $15$ into $3 \times 5$, using an NMR implementation of a quantum computer with seven qubits.
-After IBM's implementation, two independent groups implemented Shor's algorithm using photonic qubits, emphasizing that multi-qubit entanglement was observed when running the Shor's algorithm circuits.
+After IBM's implementation, two independent groups implemented Shor's algorithm using photonic qubits.
 In 2012, the factorization of $15$ was performed with solid-state qubits.
 Later, in 2012, the factorization of $21$ was achieved.
-However, all these demonstrations have compiled the algorithm by making use of prior knowledge of the answer, and some have even oversimplified the algorithm in a way that makes it equivalent to coin flipping.
-In 2016, the factorization of $15$ was performed again using trapped-ion qubits with a recycling technique, removing the previous oversimplifications.
+In 2016, the factorization of $15$ was performed again using trapped-ion qubits.
+However, none of these demonstrations fulfill the requirements of Shor’s algorithm: they compile the circuit using prior knowledge of the solution, and some have even oversimplified the algorithm in a way that makes it equivalent to coin flipping.